Glossary & Catalog Definitions

 Workshop: A brief intensive course for a small group which emphasizes problem solving.

-Writing Intensive Courses (WIC): Designated upper-division courses in the major discipline that use student writing as a significant approach to learning.
+Writing Intensive Curriculum (WIC): Designated upper-division courses in the major discipline that use student writing as a significant approach to learning.
 WIC courses must meet a variety of requirements, as do other courses in the baccalaureate core.
-WIC courses have a carat, ^, in front of the title.
+WIC courses have a ^carat in front of the title.